smithjd/sql-pet/docs/11-elementary-queries.md

 ### Controlling number of rows returned

-The `collect` function triggers the creation of a tibble and controls the number of rows that the DBMS sends to R.
+The `collect` function triggers the creation of a tibble and controls the number of rows that the DBMS sends to R.  Note that in the following examples, the object dimensions are known.

 ```r
 rental_table %>% collect(n = 3) %>% head